-USE: means a building or activity situated on a lot or a development permitted on a lot.
+USE means a building or activity situated on a lot or a development permitted on a lot.

-USE ZONE or ZONE: means an area of land including buildings and water designated on the zoning map to which the uses, standards and conditions of a particular use zone table apply.
+USE ZONE or ZONE means an area of land including buildings and water designated on the zoning map to which the uses, standards and conditions of a particular use zone table apply.

-VARIANCE: means a departure, to a maximum of 10% from the yard, area, lot coverage, setback, size, height, frontage or any other numeric requirement of the applicable Use Zone Table of the authority's Regulations.
+VARIANCE means a departure, to a maximum of 10% from the yard, area, lot coverage, setback, size, height, frontage or any other numeric requirement of the applicable Use Zone Table of the Bauline Development Regulations.

-ZONING MAP: The map or maps attached to and forming part of the authority's regulations.
+ZONING MAP means the map or maps attached to and forming part of the Bauline Development Regulations.